fancompute/angler/README.md

 # angler

 `angler` (named for '**a**djoint **n**onlinear **g**radients') is a package for simulating and optimizing optical structures.

 It provides a finite-difference frequency-domain (FDFD) solver for simulating for linear and nonlinear devices in the frequency domain.

-It also provides an easy to use package for inverse design and optimization of linear and nonlinear devices.
+It also provides an easy to use package for adjoint-based inverse design and optimization of linear and nonlinear devices.

-`angler` is released as part of a paper `Adjoint method and inverse design for nonlinear optical devices`, which can be downloaded [here](broken_link).
-If you use this package, kindly cite us as:
+`angler` is released as part of a paper `Adjoint method and inverse design for nonlinear optical devices`, which can be viewed [here](broken_link).

-	BibTeX Citation
+## Prerequisites

+For angler to work, you must have MKL installed on your device.

+The best way to do this is through conda

+	conda install MKL

+The python wrapper for MKL that we are using does not work well when MKL is pip installed.

 ## Installation